ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

 a single statement**.
 The East/West axis describes how strongly the person agrees or disagrees with a statement.
 The North/South axis describes the level of evidence that person **personally understands and accepts** that supports the statement.
-Note that "scientific concensus" does **not** mean agreement of many trusted scientists, but rather the agreement of their work itself (e.g. compiled and reviewed by the person trying to form an opinion).
+Note that "scientific consensus" does **not** mean agreement of many trusted scientists, but rather the agreement of their work itself (e.g. compiled and reviewed by the person trying to form an opinion).
 Therefore, for example, if a person personally accepts strong evidence supporting the